• Skip to primary navigation

 Substitute ground ginger when needed, but ground ginger is more commonly used in baked goods or drinks.

-• It is a great condiment for seafood, steak, pork chops and chicken.
+• It is a great condiment or marinade for seafood, steak, beef tips, pork chops, chicken or any type of main dishes.

-• Use as a dipping sauce for Asian appetizers such as egg rolls, wontons or potstickers.
+• Use ginger dipping sauce to dip Asian appetizers into, such as egg rolls, wontons or potstickers (top with sesame seeds before serving!).

-• Use as a dressing for any salad.
+• Use as a salad dressing ingredients for green salads.

 • Enjoy it tossed in a stir fry meal or over pasta.

-• Consider using it as a dipping sauce for Steak Bites, Steak Salad or Grilled Veggies.
+• Consider using it as a dipping sauce for Air Fryer Broccoli, Meatballs, Steak Bites or Slow Cooker Veggies!

 • Homemade Enchilada Sauce is more delicious than anything you can buy at the store and it is super easy to make.
-It only requires a handful of ingredients and is done in 15 minutes, with perfect flavor and consistency.
+It only requires a handful of ingredients and is done in 15 minutes.

 • Alfredo Sauce is super easy to make, done in under 10 minutes.